Workplace Stress: A Huge Issue For Companies Worldwide

 - Promote the use of safety equipment for occupation safety and health.

-By monitoring how people use their phones, a healthcare company called Mindstrong Health is using a smartphone app to measure the cognition and emotional health of people.
-This is done by measuring the way a person types, scrolls or taps while using other applications.
+Mindstrong Health uses an app to monitor people's thinking abilities and emotions by studying their phone habits.
+This is done by measuring the way a person types, scrolls, or taps while using other applications.

 The data is analyzed and encrypted through machine learning.
 Furthermore, the results are sent to the patients and their medical providers.
 Also, by monitoring the details from the app, medical providers get to know if there is something wrong with their patients.

-According to Mindstrong Health, the way one interacts with their phones offers interesting clues to their mental health.
+According to Mindstrong Health, the way people interact with their phones offers interesting clues to their mental health.

 Stress in the workplace is common throughout the world.
 The ever-increasing demands at work combined with a lack of good health cause stress among employees.